 ‘e-Waste’ is generally applied to consumer electronic devices and gadgets that are near or at the end of its immediate useful life.

-In the midst e-revolution, we change our gadgets almost as often as we buy new clothes.
+In the midst of e-revolution, we change our gadgets almost as often as we buy new clothes.
 Electronic equipment, especially computers, are often discarded by households and businesses not because they are broken but simply because new technology has rendered them obsolete and undesirable.
 Sometimes, the new software is incompatible with the older hardware leaving customers with no option but to buy new ones.
 Data from a single-day recycling collection event revealed that more than 50 per cent of rejected computers are in good working order, but they are discarded nonetheless to make way for the latest technology.

 Some of the consumer products like refrigerators, televisions and so on were once a lifetime purchase.
 These days it’s cheaper to throw that broken DVD player, mobile device or TV out and buy a new one leading to ‘replace-rather-than-repair’ mentality.

 So what happens to these outmoded appliances when you replace it with the latest model?
-Or where a battery goes when it is tossed in the trash?
+Or where does a battery go when it is tossed in the trash?
 Around the world, end-of-life electronics or discarded obsolete cell phones, computers, notebooks, computer game consoles and other electronic devices also known as e-waste, present a significant challenge for our environment and our health.

 In Indonesia, with the growth in economy and fast development in technology, the total estimated accumulation of generated e-waste from just households from 2015 and 2025 will triple.